Safeguard the digital world

-The cybersecurity program is designed for students who seek to defend against cyber threats in industry and public service.
+The cybersecurity degree program is designed for students who seek to defend against cyber threats in industry and public service.
 Cybersecurity majors are trained to be the “good guys,” defending the public against today’s ever-present cyber attacks.
 Students learn about information assurance, server and network environments, cryptography, cyber-related public policy, and cyber warfare.
-Cybersecurity graduates pursue careers in industry for a wide variety of companies, in a security operations center, or in local, state, or federal government service.
+Cybersecurity degree graduates pursue careers in industry for a wide variety of companies, in a security operations center, or in local, state, or federal government service.

 Students who gravitate toward cybersecurity typically enjoy solving puzzles, digging down to find the root cause of a problem, and integrating information from many sources into a whole.
 Being detail-oriented is important, because sometimes the smallest breadcrumb is the key to cracking the case.
 Cybersecurity professionals want to make a difference in the world, protecting others and solving mysteries.